 Grapevine cracking down on people who rent their homes on sites such as Airbnb

-The city is regulating short-term rentals by amending the unified development code to designate a short-term rental district within one mile of the city’s entertainment district, which includes Six Flags Over Texas, Globe Life Park and AT&T Stadium.
+The City Council approved amending the unified development code by a 6-3 vote to designate a short-term rental district within a one-mile radius of the city’s entertainment district, which includes Six Flags Over Texas, Globe Life Park and AT&T Stadium.

 The boundaries for the STR zone are Lamar Boulevard on the north, Center Street on the west, E. Abram Street on the south and State Highway 360 on the east.

-Two pieces of legislation, House Bill 3778 filed by state Rep. Angie Chen Button, R-Richardson, and Senate Bill 1888 filed by state Sen. Pat Fallon, R-Prosper, have been filed that would curb cities’ regulation of short-term rentals.
-So far, those pieces of legislation haven’t moved forward.
+The action taken by the City Council, Bruner said, will be noted in Austin where House Bill 3778 filed by state Rep. Angie Chen Button, R-Richardson, and Senate Bill 1888 filed by state Sen. Pat Fallon, R-Prosper, would curb cities’ regulation of short-term rentals.